Rules and Procedures of the Professional Library Staff of Princeton University and Other Provisions of Concern to These Staffs

 The University Librarian chairs the Committee and transmits to the Dean of the Faculty his or her own recommendations, those of the Committee, and also opinions submitted by individual members that differ from the majority opinion of the Committee.

 The Promotion, Continuing Appointment and Review Committee consists of voting members and non-voting members.
-The Human Resources Librarian, the University Librarian, and the Associate Dean of Faculty are permanent non-voting members.
+The Human Resources Librarian, the University Librarian, and the Assistant Dean of Faculty are permanent non-voting members.